Sunday, December 22, 2024

 There are 2,230 streets in Kyiv with a length of 1,665.71 km and a total area of more than 27 million square meters. m.
 Approximately every second street has a storm sewer system, the total length of which is 832.5 km - this is the same as from Kyiv to the border with Poland.

-Jokes, memes, anecdotes and photoshopped images on social networks about various (funny and not so funny) events in our lives are convincing evidence of the optimistic worldview of Ukrainians.
-One of the last reasons for folk art was provided by long rain in Kyiv - a record for 133 years in terms of precipitation.
-The center of attention, as often happens, was the mayor of Vitali Klitschko (in one of the photos - on a surfboard in the middle of the street).
+Jokes, memes, anecdotes and photoshopped images on social networks about various (funny and not so funny) events in our lives are convincing proof of the optimistic worldview of Ukrainians.
+One of the last reasons for folk art was provided by long rain in Kyiv - a record for 133 years in terms of rainfall.
+The center of attention, as often happens, was the city mayor Vitali Klitschko (in one of the photoshopped photos he was on a surfboard in the middle of the street).
 However, as always, there were “pessimists” who predictably accused the city authorities and the mayor personally of inactivity, unprofessionalism, and so on.
 What is true and what is just playing politics?

 Just a few years ago, such a sticker on the rear window of a car was constantly seen on the roads of Kyiv, but now it would look out of place on most Kyiv streets, where a major reconstruction was carried out.
 However, “Kievavtodor” is mentioned here not because of the roads, but because it is responsible for the condition of the city’s storm drains, through which rainfall must be drained.
 What kind of farm is this?